rodyherrera/Lovelace/Documentation/docs/Introduction.md

 - Video-based example of the use of the web application on mobile devices. [[View]](/Web-App-Usage#using-the-web-application-on-mobile)

 ## Before you start the installation
-Installing Lovelace on your computer or server is relatively simple, you shouldn't have any major complications in the process; however, before you start cloning the repository, make sure you have at least `NodeJS v18.0.0` and `Python v3.10`.
+Installing Lovelace on your computer or server is relatively simple, you shouldn't have any major complications in the process; however, before you start cloning the repository, make sure you have at least `NodeJS v18.0.0`, `Python v3.10` and `PM2 [npm install -g @socket.io/pm2]`.

 Consider that, in case you do not have the required NodeJS version installed on your system, you can use the version manager [`NVM (Node Version Manager)`](https://github.com/nvm-sh/nvm#installing-and-updating).